dipanjank/chalice-tf-demo/README.md

 # chalice-tf-demo
-Example of how to combine Chalice and Terraform Deployments
+Example of how to combine Chalice and Terraform Deployments.

+This Repository con